adaptive-democracy/hopeful-path/book/toward-verified-foundations.md

 - Switching costs, meaning the negative welfare experienced for one owner of locks to give up their ownership and hand it over to another.
 If these costs are zero we could have ownership switch instantaneously every universe timestep without losing any welfare.
 - Reversal costs, meaning any asymmetries between the cost to transition the universe into one state versus back again to the same state.
 This is different than switching costs because switching costs are assumed to be roughly symmetric and mostly measured in welfare, whereas reversal costs are measured in leverage.
 If these costs are zero we could simply allow any being to bid for ownership of any set of locks, and not worry that some ownerships could destroy welfare leverage in a very costly to reverse way.

-**Conjecture:** Given a universe with zero costs for coordination, switching, and reversal, an instantaneous total persistent Harberger auction for ownership of universe variable locks optimally maximizes welfare.
+**Conjecture:** Given a universe with zero costs for coordination, switching, and reversal, an instantaneous total adaptive Harberger auction for ownership of universe variable locks optimally maximizes welfare.

 This proof would simply rely on the optimality proofs of Quadratic voting, Harberger taxes, and the fundamental theorems of welfare economics since this system creates a perfectly democratic market.
 The [preconditions for Pareto optimal exchange](https://en.wikipedia.org/wiki/Fundamental_theorems_of_welfare_economics) have been maximally satisfied for these three reasons: